How to Train Your LLM Web Agent: A Statistical Diagnosis: Experimental Setup

 \paragraph{Training Framework.} To manage the training pipeline, we use \textsc{BrowserGym}~\citep{chezelles2025the} for orchestrating Chromium-based web environments and structuring the agent's action space, while \textsc{AgentLab}~\citep{chezelles2025the} handles agent design.
 Model fine-tuning is conducted with \textsc{Torchtune}~\citep{torchtune}, utilizing Fully Sharded Data Parallelism (FSDP) to enable scalable training across multiple GPUs.
 Given the high memory demands of long-sequence processing, we apply activation offloading and gradient checkpointing techniques, achieving approximately 40\% reduction in memory usage.

-\paragraph{Compute Infrastructure.} Our computational infrastructure comprises 8~\(\times\)~H100-80GB GPUs for expert data generation with the 70B model.
-For student model training, we allocate 2~\(\times\)~H100 GPUs for MiniWoB++ experiments and 4~\(\times\)~H100 GPUs for WorkArena experiments, reflecting the increased complexity of the latter.

-\paragraph{Evaluation Protocol.} The environments in this study are stochastic; each task is initialized with a random seed.
-We define a ``goal'' as a specific random seed for a given task.
+\paragraph{Evaluation Protocol.} Both environments are stochastic, and we control for randomness during training by fixing the task seed.
+Each task–seed pair is referred to as a ''goal''.
 The evaluation protocol assesses generalization at two levels: (i) performance on held-out goals within the training tasks, and (ii) performance on entirely new, unseen held-out tasks.
-We consider both settings important as they capture different aspects of generalization—held-out goals test \textit{reliability} on trained tasks, while held-out tasks test the model's ability to \textit{transfer} skills learnt in training to entirely new situations.
+We consider both settings important as they capture different aspects of generalization held-out goals test \textit{reliability} on trained tasks, while held-out tasks test the model's ability to \textit{transfer} skills learnt in training to entirely new situations.

 In both settings we use the the average task success rate as the evaluation metric, which reflects the agent's ability to generalize beyond its training distribution.
 To reduce the impact of evaluation noise during model selection, we apply a rolling average with a window size of 3 on the held-out goals, and select the checkpoint with the highest smoothed score.